Thinking about buying American Tourister’s luggage?

-This week we’re taking a look at the popular and affordable American Tourister luggage.
-You may have seen them in Macy’s, Target, Sports direct, and other affordable stores.
-Yet, the question remains – Are they safe to purchase?
-Should you go for a more expensive brand instead?
-In this American Tourister luggage review, we will take a look at their quality, customer feedback, features, warranty, and other aspects.
+In this American Tourister luggage review, we will take a look at their quality, reviews, features, warranty, and other aspects.
 All, to determine if they’re a solid choice or not.

 - Excellent warranty.
 Everyone knows that Samsonite has a dependable warranty.
 But most people don’t know that Samsonite owns American Tourister and both warranties are nearly identical.